ondrej-kvasnovsky/docker-handbook/dockerized-web-app.md

     - '8000:8000'
 ```

-> volumes will bind our local code to docker, so we will be able to see our changes immediately in docker container, that is very useful for local development
+> `volumes` will bind our local code to docker, so we will be able to see our changes immediately in docker container, that is very useful for local development
+>
+> `links` make dependencies inside docker compose files

 After we have the docker compose file, we can start it all up.